samuelhatcliff/newstracker/README.md

   Additional search parameters such as [Polarity"](https://www.nltk.org/api/nltk.sentiment.html) and [Subjectivity](https://www.topcoder.com/thrive/articles/getting-started-with-textblob-for-sentiment-analysis#:~:text=Subjectivity%20is%20the%20output%20that,%2C%20WordNet%20integration%2C%20and%20more.) use Natural Language Processing through Python's [NLTK](https://www.nltk.org/) and [Textblob](https://textblob.readthedocs.io/en/dev/) libararies to parse through the html data given by the URL returned by NewsAPI, which will order a user's search results by the degree to which an article is objective or positive, as well as attach specific Sentimental Analysis data to each story.

-  Other features available to users include the ability to save stories that they want to refer back to later, as well save a specific search query as their default so that the main headline page will show results based off of the user's default search query.
-Future features will include the ability for a user to save and title multiple search queries and folders containing saved stories, as well as visual representations of data gleaned from the app's SA features.
+  Other features available to users include the ability to save stories that they want to refer back to later, save multiple search queries for easy-access through an accordian drop-down, and the ability to set one of said queries as a user's default so that their headline feed will be base its results off that query default so that the main headline page will show results based off of the user's default search query.

 ## Purpose:
   The ability to run an advanced search query to display a specific type of story and store it permanently in a user's account could be beneficial for